Category Archives: Short Fiction

 Abridged Excerpt from “Raise the Nautilus”

 Here is an abridged excerpt from “Raise the Nautilus”, a story set during the First World War about an attempt by the Royal Navy to salvage Captain Nemo’s Nautilus and retrieve an artefact that could turn the tide of the conflict.
-The story was first published in 20,000 Leagues Remembered edited by Steven R. Southard and Kelly A. Harmon and will be reprinted in the upcoming anthology Extraordinary Visions: Stories Inspired by Jules Verne from the North American Jules Verne Society.
-This will be the first collection of short fiction ever sponsored by the Society.
+The story was first published in 20,000 Leagues Remembered edited by Steven R. Southard and Kelly A. Harmon and was reprinted in the anthology Extraordinary Visions: Stories Inspired by Jules Verne from the North American Jules Verne Society.

 South Pacific Ocean